yogeshmpandey/yogeshmpandey.github.io/_posts/2017-07-11-Camping-in-Dundhi.md

 It is a kind of relaxation.
 The la dolce far niente.
 The sweetness of doing nothing and enjoying where we are in the present moment- is the greatest thanks we can give for the lives and blessing we have.

 In pictures - our last trek to beas kund.
 We pitched our tent in between the route near beas river.
-And no we did not completed the trek.
+And no we did not complete the trek.
 Why ? you ask.
 "Dolce far niente".

 <img src="http://i.imgur.com/aW7t291.png" alt="Near hanuman tibba">
 >Astonishingly clear skies